14.6.1MegaScale Patient ID Partition Selection Modes

 In large infrastructures involving storage of Patient data from multiple sources, data is often read and written using a Patient identifier as the search key, as opposed to the Patient ID.
 For example, a common pattern is to perform a conditional update operation on a Patient resource using a conditional URL such as Patient?identifier=http://example.org|123.

-To avoid this circular dependency, MegaScale leverages an identifier mapping table located on the default partition.
+To resolve this problem, MegaScale leverages an identifier mapping table located on the default partition.
 When performing a conditional operation on a patient identifier, the server performs an initial lookup on the default partition to check whether the given identifier is known.
 If it is, the server uses it to select a partition for the rest of the transaction.
 This lookup is cached to avoid unnecessary database queries if repeated operations access the same identifier.

 14.6.4.1Configuring Pre-Assigned Patient Identifier Systems